Kart-O-Puff/my-pp/README.md

 # Performer's Profile
-a profile management platform for student-performers
+a profile management platform for student-performers of the Office of Culture and Arts

 ## Client: Dr. LUTHER JOSE O. EROA (Head of Culture and Arts - Alangilan Campus)